 Red Maple Boardwalk underwent a recent renovation (2017), and it’s history dates back to the late 1970s.
 It is the shortest trail at UNF at only 0.31 miles but includes interpretive signs guide and sitting areas.
 View the trail.

 Gopher Tortoise Ridge

 Gopher Tortoise Ridge is a short trail (0.78 miles) that wonders through a sandhill habitat.
 The trail can be accessed by walking either way around Lake Oneida, then heading west on the Goldenrod Trail.
 View the trail.

 The longest trail on UNF campus, Goldenrod Trail measures in at 2.85 miles.
 Travelers of this path will find a wide variation in habitats; ranging from swamp, sand-hill, flatwoods, and seepage slope.
 View the trail.

-The second-longest trail on UNF campus at 1.44 miles, Blueberry Trail takes the traveler on a scenic path around Lake Oneida, a deep swamp, and through pine flatwoods.
-It derives it’s name from the abundant blueberries found along the trail, which in turn feed the local population of deer and birds.
+The second-longest trail on the UNF campus at 1.44 miles, Blueberry Trail takes the traveler on a scenic path around Lake Oneida, a deep swamp, and through pine flatwoods.
+It derives its name from the abundant blueberries found along the trail, which in turn feed the local population of deer and birds.
 These can be both residents as well as migratory.
 View the trail.